diversenok/ExecutionMaster/Readme.md

-﻿**Execution Master** is a program that allows you to configure any program launch using several standard actions:
+﻿**Execution Master** is a program for Windows that allows you to configure any program launch using several standard actions:

  - **Ask** user to confirm program execution;
  - **Deny** program execution (2 modes: notify user and not);